yesnik/webdev-guides/api.md

 See [HTTP response status codes at mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

-- `200` - success
+- `200` - OK.
+The request succeeded.
-- `201` - created.
-Returned on successful creation of a new resource.
+- `201` - Created.
+The request succeeded, and a new resource was created as a result.
+This is typically the response sent after POST requests, or some PUT requests.
-- `202` - accepted.
+- `202` - Accepted.
 Indicates that the request has been accepted for processing, but the processing has not been completed or not have started yet.
+It is intended for cases where another process or server handles the request, or for batch processing.
-- `204` - no content.
+- `204` - No content.
 Indicates success but nothing is in the response body, often used for DELETE and PUT operations.
+The user agent may update its cached headers for this resource with the new ones.
+- `301` - Moved Permanently.
+The URL of the requested resource has been changed permanently.
+The new URL is given in the response.
+- `302` - Found.
+This response code means that the URI of requested resource has been changed temporarily.
+- `304` - Not Modified.
+This is used for caching purposes.
+It tells the client that the response has not been modified, so the client can continue to use the same cached version of the response.
+- `307` - Temporary Redirect.
+This has the same semantics as the `302 Found` response code, with the exception that the user agent must not change the HTTP method used: if a POST was used in the first request, a POST must be used in the redirected request.
+- `308` - Permanent Redirect.
+This has the same semantics as the `301 Moved Permanently` HTTP response code, with the exception that the user agent must not change the HTTP method used: if a POST was used in the first request, a POST must be used in the second request.
-- `400` - bad request.
+- `400` - Bad request.
 Data issues such as invalid JSON, Domain validation errors, missing data, etc.
-- `401` - unauthorized.
+- `401` - Unauthorized.
 Error code response for missing or invalid authentication token.
+The client must authenticate itself to get the requested response.
-- `403` - forbidden.
+- `403` - Forbidden.
 Error code for when the user is not authorized to perform the operation or the resource is unavailable for some reason (e.g. time constraints, etc.).
-- `404` - not found.
-Used when the requested resource is not found, whether it doesn't exist or if there was a 401 or 403 that, for security reasons, the service wants to mask.
+Unlike `401 Unauthorized`, the client's identity is known to the server.
+- `404` - Not Found.
+The server cannot find the requested resource.
+In the browser, this means the URL is not recognized.
+In an API, this can also mean that the endpoint is valid but the resource itself does not exist.
+Servers may also send this response instead of 403 Forbidden to hide the existence of a resource from an unauthorized client.
-- `405` - method not allowed.
-Used to indicate that the requested URL exists, but the requested HTTP method is not applicable.
+- `405` - Method Not Allowed.
+The request method is known by the server but is not supported by the target resource.
+For example, an API may not allow DELETE on a resource, or the TRACE method entirely.
+It is used to indicate that the requested URL exists, but the requested HTTP method is not applicable.
 For example, POST /users/12345 where the API doesn't support creation of resources this way (with a provided ID).
 The Allow HTTP header must be set when returning a 405 to indicate the HTTP methods that are supported.
 In the previous case, the header would look like `Allow: GET, PUT, DELETE`.
-- `409` - conflict.
+- `409` - Conflict.
 Whenever a resource conflict would be caused by fulfilling the request.
 Duplicate entries, such as trying to create two customers with the same information, and deleting root objects when cascade-delete is not supported.
-- `500` - internal server error.
+- `500` - Internal server error.
 Never return this intentionally.
 The general catch-all error when the server-side throws an exception.
-- `503` - service unavailable
+- `501` - Not Implemented.
+The request method is not supported by the server and cannot be handled.
+The only methods that servers are required to support (and therefore that must not return this code) are GET and HEAD.
+- `502` - Bad Gateway.
+This error response means that the server, while working as a gateway to get a response needed to handle the request, got an invalid response.
+- `503` - Service unavailable.
+The server is not ready to handle the request.
+Common causes are a server that is down for maintenance or that is overloaded.
+Note that together with this response, a user-friendly page explaining the problem should be sent.
+- `504` - Gateway Timeout.
+This error response is given when the server is acting as a gateway and cannot get a response in time.
+- `505` - HTTP Version Not Supported.
+The HTTP version used in the request is not supported by the server.

 More info at [iana.org](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml)